Jump To Section

 - Have its own KPIs and metrics to measure its success and adapt as needed using data-driven decisions

-- Follow all the stages of product development (see Figure 1).
+- Follow all the stages of user centric product development (see Figure 1).

 In the next few sections, we will cover all these stages in the context of developing product (training and support) documentation to support better user onboarding outcomes.

 In his famous book, INSPIRED, Marty Cagan talks about the four big risks in product development: